Welcome to our History page

-Provision in history has been carefully designed to ensure both continuity with prior learning and progression from EYFS to Year 6 in:
+Provision in history has been carefully designed to ensure both continuity with prior learning and progression from the EYFS to Year 6 in:

 Through this careful planning and organisation our pupils' knowledge and understanding of History develops because:

-- The curriculum becomes progressively more complex developing from discrete facts and bodies of information to generalised knowledge about more abstract ideas.
+- The curriculum becomes progressively more complex developing from discrete facts and bodies of information to generalised knowledge about more abstract ideas

-- The mastery application of historical techniques and skills occurs in more precise and complex concepts.
+- The mastery application of historical techniques and skills occurs in more precise and complex concepts

-- The focus of what pupils learn becomes gradually more focused to ensure that they not only know more but can do more as young historians.
+- The focus of what pupils learn becomes gradually more focused to ensure that they not only know more but can do more as young historians

 Through pupil interviews, the children comment on the enjoyment and learning experience these visits and visitors provide.
-Roman Day allows the children to do a range of cross curricular learning.
+Roman Day allows the children to experience a range of cross curricular learning.
 Pupils have the chance to act in role as Roman soldiers and discuss which army formations are the most successful.
 This full immersion helps make the history memorable and really engages the children.